Holic75/Baldurs-gate-dnd-3.5/README.md

 – 16th level: Supreme Power Attack:  Power attack damage bonus is further increased to +6 (+9 for two-handed weapons).
 – 18th level: Immortal Berserker: The hit points of enraged Berserker can not be reduced below 1, but at the end of Rage Berserker receives 15 points of damage which can kill her if she has fewer hit points.
 Note: although her hit points can not be reduced below 1, Berserker can still be killed by spells like Slay Living, Disintegrate and others.
-– 20th level: Tireless Berserk: Berserker is no longer winded after Rage.
 – 20th level: Last Berserk: Berserker gains one use per day of special form of Rage called Last Berserk.
 It has the same effect as normal Rage and Berserker also receives +10 damage bonus on damage rolls (to a total of +15).
 However it can not be prolonged and after it ends Berserker can no longer use Rage for next 8 hours.
 – Gets one bonus feat at levels 22, 25 and 28.

 Disadvantages:
 – Becomes winded after berserking: -2 penalty to Armor Class, to-hit rolls, and damage rolls.
 – Can not use ranged weapons.
+- Does not get Hardiness and Resist Magic abilities.
 – Does not get bonus feats like trueclass fighters do.
 – May only put one star in any weapon she can use.
-– May not wear armor heavier than splint mail and use larrge shield.
+– May not wear armor heavier than splint mail and use large shield.
 – Alignment restricted to any non-lawful.

 ### HEXBLADE (replaces WIZARDSLAYER)